top of page

 Slide16.PNG

-According to the history of the Gullah and Geechee communities of coastal Florida, Georgia, and South Carolina, the range of blue-green colors used to paint the window shutters, door frames, and undersides of porch ceilings was believed to fend off “haints,” or unsettled spirits bent on trickery and wrongdoing.
+According to the history of the Gullah and Geechee communities of coastal Florida, Georgia, and the Carolinas, the range of blue-green colors used to paint the window shutters, door frames, and undersides of porch ceilings was believed to fend off “haints,” or unsettled spirits bent on trickery and wrongdoing.

 As the colors are similar to water or the sky, the Gullah Geechee people believed haints would pass right over them, thus protecting their homes and families.